 Aaron Street: We’ll stop cannibalizing the-

 Sam Glover: … I’m going to leave that for our conversation.
-We’re going to hear briefly with a sponsored conversation from Marl Cerniglia, from Spotlight Branding, and then we’ll hear the rest of my conversation with Lainey.
+We’re going to hear briefly with a sponsored conversation from Marc Cerniglia, from Spotlight Branding, and then we’ll hear the rest of my conversation with Lainey.

-Mark Cerniglia: Hey everyone, this is Mark Cerniglia.
+Marc Cerniglia: Hey everyone, this is Marc Cerniglia.
 I am one of the original co founders of Spotlight Branding.
 We’re an internet marketing firm dedicated to lawyers.
 More importantly, we try to guide lawyers to what we believe is a better way to market their practice so that they ultimately become unforgettable to their potential clients and referral sources.
 And really, the difference at Spotlight Branding, and I think you’re going to find this in our discussion today, is that we are really one of the only internet marketing companies that isn’t focused on search engines and instead is really focused on your brand and helping you stay in touch with people and really helping you build an unforgettable brand.

 Sam Glover: So let’s talk about that quickly.
 You gave me three reasons why SEO is not necessarily where your attention should be focused.
 I’m going to cover the first two briefly, and then we’re going to really talk a bit more about the third one.
 So the first reason you gave me was pointing out that SEO has limited real estate, which is obvious.
 There’re only a couple of spots on Google and not everyone can win.
 The second one is that SEO often means competing for people who are shopping for lawyers.
 If somebody Google’s Ohio accident lawyer, they’re going to come up with a bunch of different options, and they may click a bunch of them and then do some price shopping.
 But the third reason you gave me is that SEO can be a distraction.
 So say more about that, because I think there’s a lot there.

-Mark Cerniglia: Yeah, absolutely.
+Marc Cerniglia: Yeah, absolutely.
 Thanks for kind of setting that up.
 This one’s really interesting, because you’re right, it doesn’t take much to understand when you really think about it, okay, at the end of the day, why is everyone so focused on search engines, only so many people can win there and why focus on getting more clients.
 A lot of times those clients are price shopping.
 But the third one is so important, this idea of SEO being a distraction, because I think it’s the least obvious one.
 And there’s really two ways that I’ve seen SEO be a distraction.
 One is that I think it affects kind of the strategy upon which certain marketing efforts are executed.
 So for example, at Spotlight Branding, one of our sayings is that we focus on people not search engines.

-Mark Cerniglia: And so what we mean by that is when we’re creating content, whether it’s website content, blog content or social media content, we are creating that content based on what we think a potential clients going to want to read, not what we think Google’s robots are going to want to read.
+Marc Cerniglia: And so what we mean by that is when we’re creating content, whether it’s website content, blog content or social media content, we are creating that content based on what we think a potential clients going to want to read, not what we think Google’s robots are going to want to read.
 I also see people, they get a website built and they’re so focused talking to their website company about, “Hey, well what are you going to do to SEO the website?
 Are you going to do some meta tags and things like that?”
 And what they just don’t understand is that stuff is so insignificant.
 Trying to do some meta tags on a web page, or trying to throw a couple of keywords into a blog is so insignificant.
 And here’s the key, it’s insignificant when that’s really all you’re doing in the realm of SEO.
 If you really want to go for SEO, you got to go big or go home, it doesn’t really move the needle to do a bunch of little things.

-Mark Cerniglia: And that’s why really, most times you’re hiring a company that’s pretty pricey, and even then it’s hit or miss, but there’s a lot of stuff that happens, and a lot of stuff happens off the website too.
+Marc Cerniglia: And that’s why really, most times you’re hiring a company that’s pretty pricey, and even then it’s hit or miss, but there’s a lot of stuff that happens, and a lot of stuff happens off the website too.
 So my point is that a lot of times it’s a distraction because you’re focused on the wrong things, you are doing things for the wrong reasons, creating content for robots, and not necessarily people, or if you’re having your web developer focus too much on SEO and not enough on the actual website itself, the design, the message it sends, the brand, the user experience.
 But the other area I want to touch on is that I think the focus on SEO has become so profound that lawyers are actually neglecting other types of strategies that could benefit them, particularly on the internet.
 I mentioned to you Sam when we were talking before we started this episode that there’s a study out there from the Texas Tech School of Business all on law firms that says most lawyers are only getting about one third of the referrals that are available to them.

-Mark Cerniglia: In other words, the amount of people you know right now in your network, you can actually double or triple your referrals.
+Marc Cerniglia: In other words, the amount of people you know right now in your network, you can actually double or triple your referrals.
 And so we at Spotlight Branding, we look a lot at how the internet can help you do that.
 We look at how things like an email newsletter keeps you in touch with people, or how social media first and foremost, should actually be a tool to help you stay connected with your existing network, stay top of mind, reinforce your brand.
 And so some of these really simple strategies like a consistent social media presence or an email newsletter done the right way, goes such a long way in actually helping you increase your referrals, or build your brand, build your reputation.
 And I can’t tell you how many lawyers are out there focusing on search engines and meanwhile, don’t have a solid email newsletter or aren’t really doing social media the right way.
 That’s why SEOs are a distraction, either it leads you to do certain things the wrong way or for the wrong reasons or maybe even just to neglect some really fundamental areas of marketing such as a newsletter or something like that.

 Sam Glover: Yeah, really has its own gravity.
 If you’d like to learn more, you can visit spotlightbranding.com/SEO to get the anti SEO guide.
 That’s spotlightbranding.com/SEO and you can find the link in our show notes.
-Thanks so much, Mark.
+Thanks so much, Marc.

-Mark Cerniglia: Thanks, everyone.
+Marc Cerniglia: Thanks, everyone.

 Lainey Feingold: My name is Lainey Feingold, and I am a disability civil rights lawyer in Berkeley, California.
 I’m also an author of a book about how I practice law, and I’m a solo practice lawyer who works out of her house.